How To Make A Healthy Coffee Turmeric Smoothie

 You can make most smoothies well enough with a cheap blender (or even a stick blender if you’re careful not to make a mess).

-But if you are really into smoothies, you’ll want to look for something with a bit more oomph.
+But, honestly, if you are really into smoothies, you’ll want to look for something with a bit more oomph, something that can take the intensity of daily wear and tear without falling apart on you three months after getting it.

-If you like to drink your smoothies on the go, opt for a blender than has ‘take-away’ containers so you can blitz and go.
+If you like to drink your smoothies on the go, another thing to keep in mind is to opt for a blender then has ‘take-away’ containers so you can blitz and go.

 How Did You Like Your Coffee Turmeric Smoothie?